Sunil Dutt, Sadhana, Feroz Khan, Ramesh Deo, Jankidas, Keshto Mukherjee, Murad, Achala Sachdev, Helen

 But Helen’s is no solo act in this instance, for dancing with her is a paunchy, pompadoured gentlemen in a clingy, beige polyester bodysuit that, with the addition of a wide belt to complete the ensemble, looks remarkably like one of the uniforms from Space: 1999.
 Such a physique and outfit would not seem conducive to lustful, serpentine writhing, but that is exactly what this fellow does, and to quite disturbing effect.
 As these carnal undulations progress, the gestures become more violent, with the man slapping Helen, pulling her hair, and pushing her to the ground as, all the while, she wears an expression of pained ecstasy.
 The song’s refrain is “There is life in death, death in life”, and we see both Sadhana and Helen alternately miming the words.
 But in Sadhana’s case it is a mournful yet resigned acceptance of life’s tragic nature, while in Helen’s case it’s a dark celebration of eroticized violence.
 It’s quite remarkable really, and despite the unbelievable bounty of kitsch that it delivers, still manages to be startlingly powerful on an emotional level.

 Still, in order to wrap things up, the virtuous must be brought back onto the stage, and so a climax is contrived that brings not only Chandu and Geetaa, Neeta, Johnny and Chandu’s wheelchair-bound mom, but also all of Neeta’s young students (don’t ask how) to Johnny’s lair.
-A truly chaotic free-for-all ensues, with much leaping, whipping and punching on the part of all parties, and, at its peak, Johnny produces a pair of rapiers and engages Raja in a nicely staged swordfight that rages across the entire expanse of the hideout.
+A truly chaotic free-for-all ensues, with much leaping, whipping and punching on the part of all parties, and, at its peak, Johnny produces a pair of rapiers and engages Raja in a nicely-staged swordfight that rages across the entire expanse of the hideout.
 This whole sequence reminded me a lot of the cast-encompassing fight at the end of the original Casino Royale for all it’s everything-and-the-kitchen sink absurdity.
 And while the intention obviously wasn’t outright parody, it’s hard to imagine that it wasn’t conceived and conducted with a bit of a tongue-in-cheek attitude.
-In any case, it probably goes without saying that the movie comes through with a climax that is wholly appropriate to all of the fevered insanity that has preceded it, and which will disappoint no one who has been thrilling to that insanity throughout its running time.
+In any case, the movie comes through with a climax that is wholly appropriate to all of the fevered insanity that has preceded it, and which will disappoint no one who has been thrilling to that insanity throughout its running time.

 Geetaa Mera Naam‘s opening title card, displayed immediately before the title itself, introduces the film as “R.K.
 Nayyar’s Conception of a Super Hit”.
 And R.K.
 Nayyar’s conceptual instincts were apparently right on the mark, because the film indeed turned out to be quite popular with audiences.
 Sadhana would get her wish and be remembered as a heroine, even though the most indelible image to be taken away from the film might not be so much one of her heroic exploits as it would be her being whipped while wearing a white mini and go-go boots by a guy who looks like a Village People version of a medieval blacksmith.
-To my mind, however, that does nothing to lessen her status.
-Just the fact that she made this crazy movie is enough to make her a heroine in my eyes.